darlatan/chatrooms-rules/README.md

 ##### Exceptions for #Anonymity, #Security, and #Bnonymity rooms:
 - Talks about Sci-Hub and/or LibGen are allowed
 - Talks about torrenting anonymously are allowed unless the purpose is blatantly illegal

+#### PSA Bans:<a name="psabans"></a>
+Currently, the following rooms are sharing a common PSA banlist for serious offenders:
+- #Anonymity
+- #Security
+- #Bnonymity
+- #OS-Security
+- #ModernCrypto

+This means that those PSA bans are effectively applied on all those rooms and can be issued by admins of these rooms.
+See the next section for information about appeals.

 #### Ban Appeals:<a name="appeals"></a>
 - **If your ban is a local ban issued by room moderators of a specific room: please contact the mods of the room in question to state your case for appealing.
 PSA Admins cannot and will not assist you with local bans.**